jared-hughes/defcpu/README.md

 The script `./build-elfs.sh` uses DefAssembler to make ELF files from the x86 asm in `sources/*.s`.
 These are NOT checked into git because there's no point.
 DefAssembler is fast enough, and they're binary files.

 The script `./run-sources.sh` uses the code.golf servers to run the assembly and put the outputs in the `outputs` directory.
 Out of respect for the servers, these are checked into git and cached using the `sha256sum` of the sources as the sole cache key.

+## Future correctness pass notes

+- `REX.W` prefix switching instructions.
+- Any `REX` prefix switching legacy to 64-bit mode instructions?
+- `REX` prefixes have 16 possible lower-4-bits.
+Test more possibilities (I typically only testedthe REX bytes `0x40` and `0x41`, but they go up to `0x4F`).